 Regular T-DROP interest is a combination of a fixed interest rate and an incentive interest rate.
 An incentive rate may be approved by the Board to encourage continued participation in T-DROP, if the estimated ATRS rate of return is 2% greater than the ATRS actuarial assumed rate of return in the preceding calendar year.
-Beginning in fiscal year 2019, the Board has set the Regular T-DROP fixed interest rate at 3% and the maximum incentive rate at 3% by Resolution 2017-35 on November 13, 2017.
-The fixed and incentive interest rates may be adopted by board resolution prior to the beginning of the fiscal year and would apply to subsequent fiscal years unless modified by the Board.
-For fiscal year 2020, the Board set the Regular T-DROP fixed interest rate at 3% and the incentive interest rate at 0%, resulting in a total interest rate of 3%, by Resolution 2019-09 on February 4, 2019.
+Beginning in fiscal year 2019, the Board has set the Regular T-DROP fixed interest rate at 3% and the maximum incentive rate at 3% by Resolution 2017-35 on November 13,

+T-DROP - A.C.A. §§ 24-7-1301-1316 (Cont.)
+2017.
+The fixed and incentive interest rates may be adopted by board resolution before the first quarter of the fiscal year and would apply to subsequent fiscal years unless modified by the Board.
+For fiscal year 2021, the Board set the Regular T-DROP fixed interest rate at 3% and the incentive interest rate at 0%, resulting in a total interest rate of 3%, by Resolution 2020-29 on September 28 2020.

 Post 10-year T-DROP interest has been in effect since July 1, 2010.
-Act 1049 of 2017 allows the Post 10-year T-DROP interest rate (24-7-1307) to be determined as appropriate by the Board and adopted by the resolution prior to the beginning of the fiscal year in which the interest rate shall apply.
+The Post 10-year T-DROP interest rate can be determined as appropriate by the Board and adopted by the resolution prior to the first quarter of the fiscal year in which the interest rate shall apply.
 Post 10-year T-DROP interest is a combination of a variable interest rate and an incentive interest rate, to encourage continued participation in T-DROP.
 The Post 10-year T-DROP variable interest rate formula is based on investment returns and other factors.
 On November 13, 2017, the ATRS Board by Resolution 2017-36 set the formula for the variable interest rate and the maximum combined variable and incentive interest rate for fiscal year 2019 and beyond.
 The Post 10-year T-DROP variable interest rate is calculated as 2% less than the system's rate of return, but not less than 4%, nor greater than 6%.
 The maximum Post 10-year T-DROP combined interest rate including the incentive interest rate is 7.5%.
-The Post 10-year T-DROP incentive interest rate can be awarded if the estimated ATRS rate of

-T-DROP - A.C.A. § 24-7-1301-1316 (Cont). return is 2% greater than the ATRS actuarial assumed rate of return in the preceding calendar year.
-For fiscal year 2020, the Board set the Post 10-year T-DROP variable interest rate at 4% and the incentive interest rate at 0%, resulting in a combined interest rate of 4%, by Resolution 2019-10 on February 4, 2019.
+The Post 10-year T-DROP incentive interest rate can be awarded if the estimated ATRS rate of T-DROP - A.C.A. § 24-7-1301-1316. return is 2% greater than the ATRS actuarial assumed rate of return in the preceding calendar year.
+For fiscal year 2021, the Board set the Post 10-year T-DROP variable interest rate at 4% and the incentive interest rate at 0%, resulting in a combined interest rate of 4%, by Resolution 2020-20 on September 28, 2020.